mrchrisster/MiSTer_SAM/README.md

 Like a screen saver, MiSTer SAM comes on when your MiSTer is idle.
 Then SAM will launch a random game from your library every few minutes.
 If you like a game that's currently playing, just pick up your controller and push a button, press a key, or move the mouse.
 SAM will wait until your **MiSTer goes idle in the menu** again.
 Then the gaming tour begins again!

 ## Installation
-- Copy `MiSTer_SAM_on.sh` to your MiSTer's `/media/fat/Scripts` directory - *that's it!*
+- Copy `Super_Attract_Mode.sh` to your MiSTer's `/media/fat/Scripts` directory - *that's it!*
-- From the main MiSTer menu navigate to **Scripts** and select **MiSTer_SAM_on.sh**.
+- From the main MiSTer menu navigate to **Scripts** and select **Super_Attract_Mode.sh**.
-- NOTE: Additional files will be downloaded automatically the first time you run `MiSTer_SAM_on.sh`.
+- NOTE: Additional files will be downloaded automatically the first time you run `Super_Attract_Mode.sh`.

 ## Offline Installation
 If your MiSTer is not connected to the internet, click on "Code" -> "Download Zip" and download the project package.
-- Copy `MiSTer_SAM_on.sh` and `MiSTer_SAM.ini` to `/media/fat/Scripts` on your MiSTer.
+- Copy `Super_Attract_Mode.sh` and `Super_Attract_Mode.ini` to `/media/fat/Scripts` on your MiSTer.
-- Additionally copy the entire `.MiSTer_SAM` directory to `/media/fat/Scripts/.MiSTer_SAM` on your MiSTer.
+- Additionally copy the entire `.SuperAttractMode` directory to `/media/fat/Scripts/.SuperAttractMode` on your MiSTer.
-- To enable autoplay, launch `MiSTer_SAM_on.sh` - push up button to enter Menu.
+- To enable autoplay, launch `Super_Attract_Mode.sh` - push up button to enter Menu.
 Now find enable autoplay in the menu.

 ## Update
-- Running `MiSTer_SAM_on.sh` will update your exisiting version to the newest version.
+- Running `Super_Attract_Mode.sh` will update your exisiting version to the newest version.
-- Backup `MiSTer_SAM.ini` and delete (recommended).
-Since we constantly add new features, it is advised to backup your custom settings and start with a fresh `MiSTer_SAM.ini`.
+- Backup `Super_Attract_Mode.ini` and delete (recommended).
+Since we constantly add new features, it is advised to backup your custom settings and start with a fresh `Super_Attract_Mode.ini`.

 ## Usage
 Simply wait at the main MiSTer menu for 2 minutes (default setting) without touching the mouse, keyboard, or controller and SAM will start.
 - ** NOTE ** When you set the startup time to 60 seconds, it will actually wait 2 minutes since there is a default 60 second wait after boot (to let all processes start up).

 Don't want to wait?
-You can start SAM instantly by launching `MiSTer_SAM_on.sh` script in your MiSTer's Scripts folder!
+You can start SAM instantly by launching `Super_Attract_Mode.sh` script in your MiSTer's Scripts folder!

 ## Features
 - **Autoplay** - MiSTer SAM autostarts by default when your MiSTer is idle in the main menu.
-If you want SAM to always autostart, no matter if in the main menu or not, you can do that by changing "menuonly" setting in `MiSTer_SAM.ini` .
+If you want SAM to always autostart, no matter if in the main menu or not, you can do that by changing "menuonly" setting in `Super_Attract_Mode.ini` .

-- **Controller Detection** - MiSTer SAM will only start when no input has been received from your controllers for the amount of time set in `MiSTer_SAM.ini`
+- **Controller Detection** - MiSTer SAM will only start when no input has been received from your controllers for the amount of time set in `Super_Attract_Mode.ini`

-- **Options Menu** - All options of SAM can be configured from a menu when launching `MiSTer_SAM_on.sh`.
+- **Options Menu** - All options of SAM can be configured from a menu when launching `Super_Attract_Mode.sh`.
 **NOTE** The menu does not work out of the box on CRT's .
 Please try adding the following settings to your `/media/fat/MiSTer.ini` and see if it will make the menu work for your CRT setup:
 ```
 [Menu]